citusdata/citus_docs/use_case_guide/multi_tenant.rst

 Scaling the Relational Data Model
 ---------------------------------

 The relational data model is great for applications.
 It protects data integrity, allows flexible queries, and accommodates changing data.
 Traditionally the only problem was that relational databases weren't considered capable of scaling to the workloads needed for big SaaS applications.
-Developers had to put up with awkward NoSQL databases -- or a collection of backend services -- to reach that size.
+Developers had to put up with NoSQL databases -- or a collection of backend services -- to reach that size.

 With Citus you can keep your data model *and* make it scale.
 Citus appears to applications as a single PostgreSQL database, but it internally routes queries to an adjustable number of physical servers (nodes) which can process requests in parallel.
-When configuring Citus, the database administrator specifies how the routing will happen.

 Multi-tenant applications have a nice property that we can take advantage of: queries usually always request information for one tenant at a time, not a mix of tenants.
 For instance, when a salesperson is searching prospect information in a CRM, the search results are specific to his employer; other businesses' leads and notes are not included.